robertZaufall/mindmanager_ai/readme.md

 The newest Anthropic `Claude 3.5 Sonnet` model seems to be best in class.
 Anthropic `Claude 3 Opus` ist also very good but little bit expensive.
 Anthropic `Claude 3.5 Haiku` is good and cheap.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
 By today (2024-10-21) only the `grok-beta` model is available in public preview.
+## Deepseek
+Deepseek created an extraordinary open source model Deepseek V2.5 which seems to be as good as GPT-4o.
 ### Groq (platform)
 Groq is sure the fastest LLM platform by now. `LLaMA3`, `Mixtral` and `Gemma2` are proven models.
 ### Perplexity (platform)